The Body in Time and Place

 -

-Transmerge is an artistic desire to merge body and land for peaceful purposes without boundaries.
+Transmerge is an artistic desire to merge body and land without boundaries.
 Prehistorically land art may have been used to define boundaries, and ownership of the land to indicate beliefs.
 These boundaries of land and people continue today causing global and personal conflict.
 Land and people are separated by differences that can be transformed into a merger of unique parts at peace with each other, ritualised in the performance of Transmerge.

 -